Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 REFERENCES
 ----------

-The principal sources for the above information were the original World Heritage nomination, supplementary information provided by the States Parties, IUCN’s evaluation report and decisions of the UNESCO World Heritage Committee.
+The principal sources f the above infmation were the iginal Wld Heritage nomination, supplementary information provided by the States Parties, IUCN’s evaluation report and decisions of the UNESCO World Heritage Committee.

 Cervencl, A., Troost, K., Dijkman, E., Jong, M. De, Smit, C. J., Leopold, M. F., & Ens, B. J. (2015).
 Distribution of wintering Common Eider Somateria mollissima in the Dutch Wadden Sea in relation to available food stocks. *Marine Biology*, 153–168. doi:10.1007/s00227-014-2594-4